When I turned 40, my mom pulled me aside and said, “The 40s were the best years of my life. Enjoy them.”

 But all those good things actually mean that you have an enormous amount at risk: all of these things are stressed for guys in their 40s:

 - It’s unlikely that you’ll actually change your life station in a positive way.
-No way how big a raise and promotion you get, you’re unlikely to escape the demons of your mortgage or of struggling for a way to put the kids through college.
+No matter how big a raise and promotion you get, you’re unlikely to escape the demons of your mortgage or of struggling for a way to put the kids through college.
 However, a career calamity is just an ogre-boss or a downturn in the business cycle away, and if you are let go to save costs, it’s unlikely you’ll hook back on anywhere near where you were previously (and out the nest-egg money that kept you afloat).
 And that’s for those who are relatively well-off.
 Researchers recently discovered that working-class white men (and women) in their 40s and 50s were in the midst of a historic, despairing rise in death rates.

 - Also, guys in their 40s often get the urge to be their own bosses, to use their hard-won experience to strike out on their own.
 Sometimes it works out; often it doesn’t.
 Hence, the median age for bankruptcy filings is 45—even with health care increasingly stressing elderly, middle-class people.